 Buying a shared ownership home instead of renting means that you have a stake in the property and will benefit from any increase in its value.
 This gives you some financial security.
 It also gives you piece of mind as you don’t have to worry about your landlord making any changes to your tenancy.
 And you’ll be moving into a brand new home that’s a blank canvas for you to decorate as you like so you can really call it home!

 Charlotte and her daughter Heidi bought their two-bedroom house through us using the shared ownership scheme.
-We caught up with them to find out how they found it all and what life’s like now they’re unpacked and settled in…
+Read our article from where we caught up with them to find out how they found it all and what life’s like now they’re unpacked and settled in…

 Shared ownership can be a great choice for some, but it’s not the only option.
 You may want to buy from the open market, or renting may suit you better.
-Find out more in our Rent section.
+Find out more on our 'rent a home' page.